Breathwork: Easy Stress Relief for Type-A Gals

 I love teaching these kinds of breathing exercises to my coaching clients because they’re easy to do and can have such an incredible impact.
 You can also find countless breathwork practices on the Insight Timer app (it’s free).

-If you’re ready to leave chronic stress and burnout behind (for good) then you might be a good candidate for THRIVE!
+and If you’re ready to leave chronic stress and burnout behind for good…